firezone/firezone/rust/gui-client/docs/process_split.md

 ## Decisions

-- The CLI Client will not be split for now, it keep the same CLI interface but may be refactored. `firezone-client-tunnel` may replace it.
+- The CLI Client will not be split for now, it keep the same CLI interface but may be refactored. `firezone-client-tunnel` will be an evolution of the CLI client, and they will share most code.
 - The CLI and GUI client packages will have a `conflicts` tag, at least for now.
 - Eventually, Clients and Gateways will be allowed to run on the same host, so avoid conflicts there
 - Binary names may change in the future.